-- \$4,729 charged to one award for a 44 night stay at a rental property in 1999.
-No support was provided to show why the 44 night stay in 1999 was necessary or how it benefitted the award.
-Based on the response provided by KUCR, the airfare for this trip was charged to a Department of 1999 award, and the hotel, meals, and other expenses were split between another Federal award and this NSF award.
+- \$4,729 charged to one award for a 44 night stay at a rental property in was provided to show why the 44 night stay in was necessary or how it benefitted the award.
+Based on the response provided by KUCR, the airfare for this trip was charged to a Department of award, and the hotel, meals, and other expenses were split between another Federal award and this NSF award.
 The methodology for the allocation of costs to the three awards was not adequately explained and/or supported.
-Additionally, the travel to 1999 was not mentioned in the final project report. - \$1,530 charged to one award for travel expenses for the PI to travel to travel to travel to the second se - \$821 charged to one NSF award for meals from August 26-29, 2013, while the PI was staying in the staying in the documentation provided shows that \$855 was charged for 10 meals.
+Additionally, the travel to was not mentioned in the final project report. - \$1,530 charged to one award for travel expenses for the PI to travel to costs were included in the approved budget; the entire award budget included only participant support.
+Per NSF regulations, costs for employees are not to be paid out of participant support and funds provided for participant support may not be used for other categories of expense without specific NSF written approval.
+NSF did not provide specific written approval for the rebudgeting of participant support funds on this award.
+Additionally, the airline ticket charged to the NSF award included two legs; the first stop was in for 3 days and then for 19 days.
+Was the PI's sabbatical focal point.
+Charging the portion is also not reasonable as that portion of the travel was not related to the NSF award. - \$821 charged to one NSF award for meals from August 26-29, 2013, while the PI was staying in \\\\\\.
+The documentation provided shows that \$855 was charged for 10 meals.
 Based on the per diem calculator provided by KUCR, the per diem for international travel is \$92 per day (\$18 for breakfast, \$28 for lunch, and \$46 for dinner).
 The 10 meals noted in the documentation, the 3 breakfast, 4 lunch, and 3 dinner, result in an allowable per diem of \$304.
-We questioned the difference between the actual charged and the allowable per diem plus the applicable F&A. - \$822 charged to one award for the cost of airfare from the cos - \$206 for hotel cancellation fees charged to one award.
+We questioned the difference between the actual charged and the allowable per diem plus the applicable F&A. - \$822 charged to one award for the cost of airfare from , to , from June 14-17, 2011.
+The PI had to cancel the trip due to .
+The canceled trip provided no benefit to the NSF award.
+KUCR agreed that the costs should be removed from the award. - \$206 for hotel cancellation fees charged to one award.
 KUCR discovered the error when providing the audit documentation and has taken corrective action to remove the charges.